Saving the Iconic Florida Orange

-The first and only nonprofit foundation dedicated to saving Florida's citrus legacy.
+The first and only nonprofit foundation dedicated to saving the backbone of Florida's citrus legacy.

-We help preserve groves and the future of the iconic Florida orange.
+We advocate with facts and provide grants to help preserve small, family-owned groves—and the future of the iconic Florida orange.

 Who We Are: Saving Florida Citrus, One Grove at a Time